apetkau/microbial-informatics-2014/labs/orthomcl/README.md

 c6706: C6706
 ```

-An example __genome-groups.txt__ file has been included with the rest of the data for this tutorial.
+An example __genome-groups.txt__ file has been included with the rest of the data for this lab.

 To run `nml_parse_orthomcl.pl` and generate a Venn Diagram, please do the following: